 German Chancellor Angela Merkel said Europe is in one of its deepest crises, and while the path to a solution is “arduous,” the euro region will emerge stronger.

-The iShares FTSE China 25 Index Fund (FXI), the biggest Chinese exchange-traded fund in the U.S., dipped 0.2 percent to a three- week low of $34.20.
+The iShares FTSE China 25 Index Fund (FXI:US), the biggest Chinese exchange-traded fund in the U.S., dipped 0.2 percent to a three- week low of $34.20.

 To contact the reporters on this story: Weiyi Lim in Singapore at firstname.lastname@example.org;